Welcome to Bristol Steiner School

 - No buggies to be brought through the front door

-- Buggies, bicycles and scooters are to be left downstairs in the buggy room
+- Buggies, bicycles and scooters are to be left outside

 - Parents must be ready to collect by 12.45 or 3.15